 BEC Members Corner

 "BEC Members Corner" is dedicated to BEC members for the purpose of introducing their recent achievements, success stories, innovative ideas or solutions on environmental sustainability.
-Members are invited to provide us with an English write-up with about 150 words, which BEC reserves the rights of editing and publishing.
-The submission deadline for the next E-newsletter is 23 May 2016 (Monday).
+Members are invited to provide us with an English write-up with about 100 words, which BEC will reserve the rights of editing and publishing.
+The submission deadline for the next E-newsletter is 29 April 2015 (Wednesday).

 Please join us in welcoming the following new member: